 TAP is another oasis of calm just out of the way of Oxford Street and the usual Soho chaos.
 The long room at the back means you can collect your thoughts away from the crowds, safe in the hands of the excellent staff.
 They take the drinks and snacks here to the next level, so you’ll be entirely satisfied if you pay a visit.

 No.193, Wardour Street, London, W1F 8ZF / www.tapcoffee.co.uk

 One of the first Australian owned coffee shops in London, this gem is located in the heart of media focused Fitzrovia.
-Kaffeine don’t do things by halves, making sure all their baristas have a minimum of three years experience working an espresso machine before taking them on.
+Kaffeine doesn’t do things by halves, making sure all their baristas have a minimum of three years experience working an espresso machine before taking them on.
 They’ve even selected cup sizes based on how the coffee should taste, so you know these guys mean business.

 66 Great Titchfield Street, London, W1W 7QJ / www.kaffeine.co.uk

 Store Street use Square Mile roasted coffee and various guest beans for their offering.
 Being slightly off the beaten path compared to the other places, it’s the most serene location on the list.
 You can hide away in the back enjoying the displayed art from local artists for inspiration.
-There’s great pastries, cakes and sandwiches too, so you’ll always leave happy.
+There are great pastries, cakes and sandwiches too, so you’ll always leave happy.

 40 Store Street, London, WC1E 7DB / www.storestespresso.co.uk

 It would be easy to walk past Ozone and not even realise it was a coffee shop.
-Yet alone large enough to occupy two floors, it’s own roastery, an open kitchen serving an all day menu and some of the best coffee in town.
+Yet alone large enough to occupy two floors, it’s own roastery, an open kitchen serving an all-day menu and some of the best coffee in town.
 This is an awesome place to hang out, so make sure you don’t pass by without at least taking a look inside.

 11 Leonard Street, London EC2A 4AQ / www.ozonecoffee.co.uk